Mayank0875/DSA-Problem/P34/problem32/problem.md

 ## Title

-Median of Grid Products
+Table Multiplication

 ## Slug

-median-grid-products
+table-multiplication

+## Difficulty

+Medium

 ## Description

-Given an odd integer n, consider the n x n multiplication table where the cell (i, j) contains the product i * j (with rows and columns indexed from 1 to n).
-When all the n^2 numbers in this table are sorted in increasing order, find the element at the middle position (i.e., the median).

-For example, for n = 3:
-- The multiplication table is:
-  1 2 3
-  2 4 6
-  3 6 9
-- The sorted list is [1,2,2,3,3,4,6,6,9], which has 9 elements.
-The median (the 5th element) is 3.
+Find the middle element when the numbers in an n * n multiplication table are sorted in increasing order.
+It is assumed that n is odd.

+For example, the 3 * 3 multiplication table is as follows:
+    [[1, 2, 3], [2, 4, 6], [3, 6, 9]]

+The numbers in increasing order are [1,2,2,3,3,4,6,6,9], so the answer is 3.

 ## Examples